cbernalz/UCIWWEIHR.jl/docs/src/tutorial.md

 ## 2. Generating simulated data

 This package provides a way to also simulate data using the model specified in the future paper.
 The function called `generate_simulation_data_ww_eihr` can be used to generate synthetic data for a given number of samples and features.
-Here we provide a way to generate synthetic data for the default settings of `generate_simulation_data_ww_eihr`:
+Here we provide a demonstration using the default settings of `generate_simulation_data_ww_eihr`:

 ``` @example tutorial
 using UCIWWEIHR